natdlc/udemy-react/README.md

     - refer to udemy link https://www.udemy.com/course/react-the-complete-guide-incl-redux/learn/lecture/25871518#content

 114. Using the useEffect Cleanup Function

+    - debouncing: ie add delay to every user input to only send hypothetical http requests when necessary and not every keystroke
+    - returning a cleanup function from a useEffect
+    - cleanup function runs before every new side effect function execution and before component is removed
+    - does not run before the first side effect function execution

 115. useEffect Summary
 116. Introducing useReducer & Reducers In General
      9 min